lfoppiano/grobid-superconductors/resources/performances/readme.md

 The system is limited to maximum 6 concurrent requests, and will return 503 if this limit is passed.

-The servers used for testing are as follow
+The servers used for testing are as follows:
 - yomite: GPU Tesla P100-PCIE 16Gb, 24 CPUs, 96Gb of Ram
 - falcon: GPU Quadro P2000 5Gb, 12 CPUs, 64Gb of Ram